Properties of the Intrinsic Flat Distance: Convergence and Continuity

 \begin{example} It is quite possible for a Cauchy sequence of points to have more than one limit as can be seen simply by taking the constant sequence of integral current spaces, $S^1$, and noting that due to the isometries, any point may be set up as the limit of a Cauchy sequence of points.
-One may also use isometries of $S^1$ to relocate a Cauchy sequence so that the images are no longer Cauchy in $Z$. \end{example}
+One may also use isometries of $S^1$ to relocate a Cauchy sequence so that the images are no longer Cauchy in $Z$.
+This is also true of converging sequences in the theory of Gromov-Hausdorff convergence. \end{example}